elkcityhazard/chef-frank/content/recipes/recipes-for-special-occasions-and-events/lobster-thermidor-recipe/index.md

 date: 2019-12-13T13:59:17+00:00

 ---
-Quick Easy Lobster Thermidor Recipe is made from Maine or African Rock Lobster.
+Quick Lobster Thermidor Recipe is made from Maine or African Rock Lobster.
 An Elegant Recipe for a Special Dinner.
 Lobster Thermidor is easy to Prepare and Serve.

 ## Lobster Thermidor Ingredients